-- Make sure all FOI requests comply with the Act and are responded to within 20 working days. - Specify timescale for response when a request is passed to other members of staff. - Apply appropriate exemptions for non-disclosure. - Maintain the Publication Scheme on our website. - Make sure guidance is available on all aspects of the FOIA. - Promote awareness through training and advice. - Ensure we comply with the duty to provide advice and assistance. - Publish a Disclosure Log on the website. - Consult with any third parties as necessary, to establish if an exemption applies. - Where necessary, consult with the data owner when applying a Public Interest Test. - Make sure the Service complies with good records management code of practice. - Monitor key performance indicators quarterly.
+- Make sure all FOI requests comply with the Act and are responded to within 20 working days. - Specify timescale for response when a request is passed to other members of staff - Apply appropriate exemptions for non-disclosure. - Maintain the Publication Scheme on our website, including quarterly publication of FOI compliance statistics - Make sure guidance is available on all aspects of the FOIA. - Promote awareness through training and advice. - Make sure we comply with the duty to provide advice and assistance. - Publish a Disclosure Log on the website. - Consult with any third parties as necessary, to establish if an exemption applies. - Where necessary, consult with the data owner when applying a Public Interest Test - Make sure the Service complies with good records management code of practice. - Monitor key performance indicators quarterly.